MediaTek-Labs/mt3620_m4_software/MT3620_M4_Sample_Code/FreeRTOS/MT3620_RTApp_FreeRTOS_GPT/README.md

     * A terminal emulator (such as Telnet or [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/) to display the output log).

 ### How to build and run the sample
+0. Important Note!
+To reuse the official GCC Cortex-M4F port, the gcc compiler flag should be modified to use FPU instructions. **Please copy the *AzureSphereRTCoreToolchainVFP.cmake* file into the Azure Sphere SDK install folder.** (Default path is *C:\Program Files (x86)\Microsoft Azure Sphere SDK\CMakeFiles*)
 1. Start Visual Studio.
 2. From **File** menu, select **Open > CMake...** and navigate to the folder that contains this sample.
 3. Select **CMakeList.txt** and then click **Open**.